kasparov1g/core-termux/README.md

 ---

-Thank you for using Core-Termux!
-Happy coding!
+Thank you for using Core-Termux, Happy coding!